These light and fluffy Buckwheat Pancakes might just become your new favorite pancake recipe.

 - 3 tablespoons granulated white sugar

-- In a separate bowl, whisk together dry ingredients.
+- In a separate bowl, whisk together the dry ingredients.

-- Combine dry ingredients and milk-yolk mixture, stirring to blend.
+- Add the dry ingredients to the milk-yolk mixture, stirring to blend.
+DO NOT OVER-MIX.
 Gently fold in the beaten egg whites; they should remain somewhat distinct in the batter.

 - Add about 1 teaspoon butter or oil to a preheated griddle or skillet.
-Add batter by heaping Tablespoon, making sure to include some of the egg whites in each spoonful.
+Add the batter by heaping tablespoon, making sure to include some of the egg whites in each spoonful.
+Spread into a circle with the back of the spoon.
 Cook until lightly browned on the bottom, 3 to 5 minutes, then turn and cook until second side is brown.
 Serve, or hold in a 200° oven for up to 15 minutes.